Seu Nome

 Scene 10: The Exchange

-After exchanging numbers; Marco receives risque photo & video at work in office... decides to go to the bathroom --> decides to pop the question --> "would it be crazy if we saw each other in Bogotá? --> you just see the kitten-like side smile from HG__ confirming yes.
+After exchanging numbers; Marco receives risque photo & video at work in office... decides to go to the bathroom --> decides to pop the question --> "would it be crazy if we saw each other in Bogotá? --> you just see the kitten-like side smile from CL__ confirming yes.

-Scene 11: Bogotá
+Scene 12: Bogotá

-Scene 12: Spanglish
+Scene 13: Spanglish

-At Bukowski's, nervousness is felt on both ends; HG is wearh a bohemian dress with black boots and fun haircut --> ends up with lots of laughs and good conversation in Spanglish --> her friend shows up --> asks Marco if he wants to go to a party...
+At Bukowski's, nervousness is felt on both ends; CL is wearh a bohemian dress with black boots and fun haircut --> ends up with lots of laughs and good conversation in Spanglish --> her friend shows up --> asks Marco if he wants to go to a party...
 Marcos smiles and says "porque no?" and goes along with the ride not knowing what to expect...

-Scene 13: Peligrosa o no?!
+Scene 14: Peligrosa o no?!

-Scene starts with passing cigarettes from front seat of the cab to the back, faces outside the cab windows feeling the air while the cab soars through the night on the Bogotá highway, while everyone sings karaoke in cab, laughing some more --> Marco gets a call from David and sounds worried, Marco assuages his fears and tells him he's fine and he'll see him in the morning --> cut to arriving at house party --> parties until wee hours of the night until the sun comes up --> first kiss between HG and Marco.
+Scene starts with passing cigarettes from front seat of the cab to the back, faces outside the cab windows feeling the air while the cab soars through the night on the Bogotá highway, while everyone sings karaoke in cab, laughing some more --> Marco gets a call from David and sounds worried, Marco assuages his fears and tells him he's fine and he'll see him in the morning --> cut to arriving at house party --> parties until wee hours of the night until the sun comes up --> first kiss between CL and Marco.

-Scene 14: Sunrise
+Scene 15: Sunrise

 Scene starts with the warmth of the sunrise and one of the ladies at the house party making coffee.
 The same woman brings out fruta from the fridge, fruit that Marco has never encountered before – It appears to him as alien and strange, and yet this strange fruit strikes a chord and sends frissons all along his arms.

-We see Marco smiling and everyone on the couch or on the floor smiling, and he looks at HG closely and pulls her in for a forehead kiss. --> Marco is now in a taxi (didi) riding back to his airbnb. --> We see daydreams of HG walking through la finca de cafe in the mountains of Colombia, but she's not really there.
+We see a tired Marco is now in a taxi (didi) riding back to his airbnb and he drifts off into a daydream.
+We see daydreams of CL walking through la finca de cafe in the mountains of Colombia, but she's not really there.
 Then, Marco snaps back to reality and begins talking and asking questions to the owner of la finca about the coffee and how it is grown.

-Scene 15: Hands
+Scene 17: Hands

-Scene 16: Expectations
+Scene 20: Expectations

 She finally finds what she is looking for, "The Tobacco Shop" by Pessoa.
 They listen to the poem together in bed.
 We see a shot of the universe, of everything.
 The Amazon.
 The grandmother.
 The Tobacco shop owner.
 The writer.
 Each other's parents.
 The child reaching to the sky.
 The monkeys comforting each other.
 The river leading to the sea.
 The river leading to the sea.

-Once the poem montage is over, HG is seen walking out of the airbnb to the playground to the swings.
+Once the poem montage is over, CL is seen walking out of the airbnb to the playground to the swings.
 She swings for awhile with a more slight kitten smile, this time more pensive.
 Eventually, she rides off on her bike and doesn't look back to Marco.
 Marco sees her off and sighs, a sigh that wishes the intimacy never occurred.
 Knowing that there was something much more greater than intimacy was here.

-Scene 17: Leaving Bogotá
+Scene 21: Leaving Bogotá

 Marco goes to the airport --> We see Marco looking out of the plane window where we also notice the rain on the window, the same rain that was pressing along the window of the airbnb the other day.